davidjspooner/repoxy/requirements/ui/20_ui_overview.md

   The UI:
   - Treats notifications as authoritative for knowing when to refresh a panel.
   - Does **not** define the exact versioning scheme; that’s a backend concern.

+If the long-running connection is lost:
+- There is **no offline mode**.
+The UI cannot be used until connectivity returns.
+- The Concertina Shell displays a **modal dialog overlay** (blocking interaction) describing the connection loss.
+- The dialog shows a countdown to the next automatic retry, following an exponential sequence until it hits a **2-minute ceiling**; after reaching that ceiling it continues retrying every 2 minutes until the web app reconnects or the browser tab is closed.
+- The countdown updates each second; a prominent **“Retry Now”** button lets the user trigger an immediate attempt (which also resets the backoff sequence).
+- Once a retry succeeds the modal is dismissed automatically and the UI resumes normal behaviour.

 If an error occurs during refresh (e.g. a 500 from the backend), a **toast notification** is displayed (see below).